nirzaf/sackobaqatar.com/public/refactor-rules.md

     - Use `React.memo` for functional components to prevent unnecessary re-renders.
     - Lazy-load components with `React.lazy()` and `Suspense`.
     - Minimize re-renders by splitting state into smaller chunks and managing it in parent components when needed.
+    - Ensure that performance optimizations do not negatively impact the user experience or accessibility.

+---

+11. **Maintain Visual Appearance and Responsiveness**
+    - **Visual Consistency:** Refactoring should not alter the visual appearance of the page or its elements.
+Ensure that styles are preserved or updated to match the original design.
+    - **Responsive Design:** Maintain responsiveness across all devices (mobile, tablet, desktop, laptop, etc.).
+Test the refactored components on different screen sizes to ensure they adapt correctly.
+    - **Use TailwindCSS effectively:** When using TailwindCSS, ensure that the utility classes are applied correctly to maintain the original styling and responsiveness.
+    - **Avoid Inline Styles:** Do not use inline styles, as they can make it harder to maintain consistency and responsiveness.
+Use TailwindCSS classes or CSS modules instead.
+    - **Test Thoroughly:** After refactoring, test the components on different browsers and devices to ensure that the visual appearance and responsiveness are maintained.

 ---